We're committed to understanding and managing the impacts and dependencies of our business on the environment.

 Why is this important?

 Our direct environmental impact is primarily a result of building occupancy, equipment use (in particular in our data centres) and travel.
-The key environmental impacts of these activities are resource use (paper) and the generation of carbon emissions and waste.
+The key environmental impacts of these activities are resource use (paper), the generation of carbon emissions and waste.

 We focus on understanding how we use resources so that we can minimise waste and reduce consumption and thus reduce our environmental impact.
 Where we can, we look for opportunities to re-use and recycle.